Back to Documentation

 Overview

-• Fixed duration of 15 minutes
+• FMT Test competition block: fixed duration of 15 minutes

 • Start aligned to a published UTC time